pengfei99/DataGovernance/README.md

 - **Data security**: Ensure the data confidentiality, integrity, and availability.

-- **Data life cycle**: Ensure the data life cycle conforms with the data governance policy.
+- **Data life cycle**: Defines the data life cycle and ensure the data life cycle in the organization conforms with the data governance policy .

 Below figures shows a graphical presentation of the above definitions